 The Dadak property is 14.74 km2 located in the province of Afyon in Turkey.
 The property was staked as a potential for Miocene age copper / gold porphyry deposits such as the Eldorado Gold (ELD: TSX) Kisladag porphyry gold property.
 The property has easy road access that permits work all year round.
-Pasinex Resources Limited has undertaken mapping and preliminary stream and rock sampling on this property.
+Pasinex Resources Limited has undertaken mapping, preliminary stream and rock sampling and a geochemical grid matrix sample campaign on this property.